Jordan-McGhee/quizard/README.md

 - Dashboard that can be filtered by quiz category
 - Grading system after a quiz is completed
 - Users can favorite and like or dislike a quiz
-- Favorited quizes will show up on user profile along with quizzes they've created
+- Favorited quizzes will show up on user profile along with quizzes they've created

 ## Demo